If I’m not admitted to the Dual Degree program, will I automatically be considered for the Master of Science in Technology Innovation (MSTI)?

 Designed specifically for the GIX program, the Steve Ballmer Building offers many distinctive learning spaces that foster collaboration and project- and team-based learning.
 Of those other programs, the GIX MSTI only one that incorporates specific curriculum in business and entrepreneurship, along with technical development.

-Who owns the intellectual property of the launch projects?
+Who owns the intellectual property of projects completed during the MSTI?

 Which people and companies will I have an opportunity to work with?